jiminghe/Xsens_MTi_Serial_Reader/README.md

 sudo apt-get -y install python3-serial
 ```

-You need to change the COM and baudrate to your own sensor's COM name and baudrate(default is 115200, but could be configured in MT Manager - Device Settings)
+You need to change the COM and baudrate to your own sensor's COM name and baudrate(default is 115200, but could be configured in MT Manager - Device Settings) in raw_xsens_comms.py:
 ```
 self.serial_port = 'COM4' #for ubuntu, change to '/dev/ttyUSB0'
 self.baudrate = 115200